African-Inspired, Seafood, Lunch dontmissmyplate African-Inspired, Seafood, Lunch dontmissmyplate

 Instructions

-4. Add the fresh ginger and continue to sauté for another 2 minutes.
+4. Add ginger and garlic; sauté 2 more minutes.

 I am not a certified nutritionist and any nutritional information on dontmissmyplate.com should only be used as a general guideline.